JL-III/Theatria/docs/gameplay-features/itemfilter.md

 ## Notes

-- The `/itemfilter` command only works for items explicitly added to the filter list.
+- Try `/itemfilter menu` to filter out various common items.
+If the item isn't listed in the menu, you can use `/itemfilter add` to add other items by name.
-- Toggling the filter does not affect the list; it simply enables or disables the filtering behavior.
+- Toggling the filter does not affect your list; it simply enables or disables the filtering behavior.

 Use the item filter feature to keep your inventory organized and your gameplay experience smoother!